 Make them smile

 To help turn your patients’ frowns upside down while they’re stuck indoors, the absolute best source of social media content is YOU.
 Share short selfie videos, stupid jokes, silly challenges, song parodies, or anything else you can think of that is fun.
 If all else fails, try curating and sharing amusing video content like John Krasinski’s “Some Good News,” Jimmy Fallon’s “The Tonight Show: At Home Edition,” or Jimmy Kimmel Live from His House.

 And don’t be concerned about oversharing this kind of social content.
 People can always use a good laugh.

 Get more tips for social media success!

-Download our free guide to social media for dentists and learn the how, what, when and where of Facebook, Instagram, and so much more.
+Download our free guide to social media marketing for dentists and learn the how, what, when and where of Facebook, Instagram, and so much more.